"Those most conscious of another world have made the most effective Christians in this one."

 And so when a faculty position at Pensacola Christian College opened up in 2017, Mark recognized that the timing wasn't coincidental.
 The Lord was directing him to invest in the younger generation that could continue influencing lives through print and digital resources.

 Mark now serves as Professional Writing faculty, teaching a variety of courses including Creative Writing, Copywriting, Grammar and Composition, Advanced Copy Editing, Creative Nonfiction, and Writing for Publication.
 Additionally, Mark has helped develop an interactive high school Writing Camp.
-He currently serves as Writing Camp director.

 Mark remains passionate about using his writing, editing, and publishing skills for the glory of God.
 He encourages his Professional Writing students to courageously engage and impact their communities—and even people across the world—through the power of writing.